poe-platform/documentation/server-bots/poe-protocol-specification/README.md

 # Poe Protocol Specification

 [Poe](https://poe.com/) is a platform for interacting with AI-based bots.
-Poe provides access to popular chat bots like OpenAI's GPT-3.5-Turbo and Anthropic's Claude, but also allows a developer to create their own bot by implementing the following protocol.
+Poe provides access to popular chat bots like OpenAI's GPT-3.5-Turbo and Anthropic's Claude, but also allows a creator to create their own bot by implementing the following protocol.

 ## Introduction